nandak9/AI-Chatbot-Using-Machine-Learning/README.md

 ```sh
 th train.lua --cuda --dataset 50000 --hiddenSize 1000
 ```

-(Took 3 days to train on my GeForce GTX 780M.)

 For OpenCL, use `--opencl` instead of `--cuda`.
 To train on CPU, don't provide any of those two.
 Use the `--dataset NUMBER` option to control the size of the dataset.
 Training on the full dataset takes about 5h for a single epoch.
 The model will be saved to `data/model.t7` after each epoch if it has improved (error decreased).

 > **me:** Hello?